eldevigo/CoC-Python/README.md

 This is a ground-up rewrite of the original (pre-mod) Corruption of Champions game.
 If you are unfamiliar with the game, caveat emptor: this is strictly adult entertainment.
 The game content, and thus the source, contains lots of very explicit and vulgar content.
 Not suitable for children, workplaces, or people with good taste.

-If you are interested in this rewrite, either as a user or a contributor, read on!

 ## Project goals